-- a) Understand and appraise historical and current understanding and explanations of autism including cognitive, bio-social-psychological and neurodiversity theories. - b) Appraise medical and social models of disability, and critiques of these models. - c) Evaluate the impact of historical and current understanding of autism on current service provision. - d) Understand the evidence base relating to specific adjustments and approaches that can support autistic people. - e) Understand the key legislation, policy and guidelines relating to autistic people, including one's own responsibilities such as under the Autism Act 2009, Mental Capacity Act 2005, Mental Capacity (Amendment) Act 2019 (including Liberty Protection Safeguards), Equality Act 2010, Care Act 2014, Human Rights Act
+- a) Understand and appraise historical and current understanding and explanations of autism including cognitive and social-psychological theories. - b) Appraise medical and social models of disability, and critiques of these models. - c) Evaluate the impact of historical and current understanding of autism on current service provision. - d) Understand the key legislation, policy and guidelines relating to autistic people, including one's own responsibilities under the Mental Capacity Act 2005, Mental Capacity (Amendment) Act 2019, the Equality Act 2010, the Care Act 2014, Human Rights Act 1998 and the Accessible Information Standard15.

-&lt;sup>15 See Capability 13.
+13 See Capability 13.
 Health equality and reasonable adjustments

-&lt;sup>16 S.1(3) Mental Capacity Act 2005
+14 S.1(3) Mental Capacity Act